 The #1 video on YouTube on the subject of feminism for more than a year has been “Feminism and the Disposable Male” by A Voice for Men Contributing Editor Karen Straughan, also known as Girl Writes What.
-If you don’t believe it, just go to YouTube and type in the word “feminism” and if it’s not some brand new sponsored video, this will likely be the top video.
-And unlike most videos that “go viral,” it has seen not an explosion of views but a steadily increasing number of views.
+Unlike most videos that “go viral,” it has seen not an explosion of views but steadily increasing views.
 It has ignited a firestorm of hatred against its author.
 People have put up pictures of her face battered and bloodied to show their hatred for her.
-She’s called a right-wing extremist, a “back to the kitchen” traditionalist, a misogynist, a woman-hater, a traitor to her vagina–she’s even been called the “Tokyo Rose of feminism.”
-Much of this is rather amusing since she’s a bisexual atheist who writes erotica professionally, and often doesn’t even vote–not because she thinks women shouldn’t vote, but because, like Penn Jilett, she thinks it’s often a waste of time.
+She’s called a right-wing extremist, a “back to the kitchen” traditionalist, a misogynist, a traitor to her vagina–she’s even been called the “Tokyo Rose of feminism.”
+Much of this is rather amusing since she’s a bisexual atheist who writes erotica professionally, and often doesn’t even vote–not because she thinks women shouldn’t vote, but because, like Penn Jilett, she thinks it’s a waste of time.
 Amusingly, she’s also often been called a “feminist extremist” (often laced with many more vulgar epithets).

-The fact of the matter is that I personally agree with everything she says in this video.
-I mean it–every word of it, I agree with.
-I’ve thought these things for many years.
-And I’m used to being shouted down and told to shut up for saying these things.
+The fact of the matter is that and many others have thought these things for many years.
+And we’re used to being shouted down and told to shut up for saying them things.
 But it appears to be even worse when a woman says them.
-Perhaps that’s because those opposed to what she says particularly hate it when a woman says them?
-Or is it because they fear that if a woman says them, they can’t dismiss her as a “whiny loser” like they do to men who say these things?
-I leave it to you to decide.
+Is it because they fear that if a woman says them, they can’t dismiss her as a “whiny loser” like they do to men who say these things?
+I suspect so.

-That said, a number of readers of my blog have complained that they can’t stand listening to Karen (Girl Writes What) talk for 15 minutes.
+A number of readers of have complained that they can’t stand listening to Karen (Girl Writes What) talk for 15 minutes.
 I do not understand this complaint at all, I’ve always found her speaking style compelling, but there’s no accounting for tastes.
-Although she’s approaching 400,000 views on this one video alone, and has over 13,000 subscribers and growing, some people tell me they want to read her essays rather than listening to them.
-So in accomodation, I asked Karen for a transcript, and when she said she’d lost it, I went ahead and transcribed it for her in exchange for permission to reprint it.
+So I asked Karen for a transcript, and when she said she’d lost it, I transcribed it for her.
 And so, here I present, proudly, my friend Karen’s “Feminism and the Disposable Male.”
-I hope you like it as much as I do. –Dean Esmay
+I hope you like it as much as I do. –DE

 Not too long ago I had it out with a feminist who had come into a male-safe space from a feminist blog just to scoff at the idea of male disposability.
 She basically said that the entire concept was a myth, that men’s lived experiences were completely wrong, and that they were just a bunch of whiners who were complaining over nothing.